about us

 est. 2001, 501c3, new york city

 Esse Aficionado was formed under the premise that dance is a collaborative and experimental process.
 Its three founding members, Gina Graham, Veronica De La Rosa and Maki Morinoue choreographed dances and produced shows in New York City and Seattle for well over two decades.
-The artistic vision of the company is now led by Graham, a choreographer and collagist residing in New York City and De La Rosa, in Los Angeles.
+The artistic vision of the company is now led by Graham, a choreographer and collagist residing in Connecticut and De La Rosa, in Los Angeles.
 Morinoue has moved on from the company and remains a close friend and EA advisor.
 The work of Esse Aficionado features collaborations from artists across multiple disciplines with the purpose of creating works of thought‐provoking dance art.

 ARTISTIC DIRECTOR & Founder - GINA GRAHAM